cburschka/ejabberd-auth-php/EXTEND.md

 ## Database

-The second method directly accesses the target system's database to check the credentials manually.
+The second method directly accesses the target system's database to check the credentials itself.

 This is a good solution if your target CMS has a fairly simple authentication mechanism, and its database server is exposed to the ejabberd server.